News and More

-National Trust properties to visit this Easter
+National Trust Properties to visit this Easter

-Best Easter chocolate in East Sussex
+Best Easter chocolate in

 Easter in East Sussex would not be complete without a trip to the chocolate heaven of Knoops in Rye.
 Genuis founder Jens Knoop (his surname is Dutch for button – very fitting…) opened his original chocolate shop here in 2012, and has a ‘knoopology process’, which he describes as a “periodic table of chocolate” with 22 different strengths of hot chocolate.
 They’re absolutely delicious, especially when topped with a handmade marshmallow.